danielPaszek/fullstack-graphql-from-tutorial/README.md

 # fullstack-graphql-from-tutorial

-This is mostly clone (with some extra feautures) of ben awad 14h fullstack tutorial This is currently not hosted anywhere
+This is clone (with some extra feautures) of ben awad 14h fullstack tutorial

+This is currently not hosted anywhere